RahulAggarwal1016/HTN-2021-Backend-Challenge/readme.md

 The following steps must be completed in order to get started with this API.

-1. Git Clone the Project using `git clone url`
+1. Git Clone the Project using `git clone https://github.com/RahulAggarwal1016/HTN-2021-Backend-Challenge.git`

-2. Open the project in the code editor of your choice (i.e VsCode) and cd into the root main directory
+2. Open the project in the code editor of your choice (i.e Vscode) and cd into the root main directory

 3. Install the project's dependencies (listed more indepth below) by running `npm install`.
 This command will require that [node.js](https://nodejs.org/en/) be installed.

-4. In order to query the data designed for this API, we will need to insert the contents of `hacker-data-2021.json` into a local database.
+4. In order to query the data designed for this API, you will need to insert the contents of `hacker-data-2021.json` into a local database.
 For this project, I have chosen to use Postgres.
 To setup PSQL please follow the official documentation which can be viewed here: https://www.postgresql.org/.

 5. After connecting to a local instance of a PSQL database, we need to create tables that must follow a specific structure.
 For now, run the sql commands outlined in `db.sql` (ensure the hackers table is created first).
-More information regarding these commands and the choice of data types is listed below.
+More information regarding these commands and the choice of data types will be listed below.

 6. Create a `.env` file to hold the project's enviornmental variables as follows